orbitalci/orbital/questions_and_notes.md

 ## little TODOs?:
 - add ability to specify if you want all branches built
-- fix `ocelot logs ` retrieval by build_id
-- add ability to query for logs by build id `ocelot logs --build-id 3`
 - `ocelot trigger jessishank/mytestocy <hash>` - to put on queue w/o bitbucket webhook
 - polling option? idk
 - `ocelot summary` command takes in -repo or --hash?